marionettejs/guides/getting_started/tutorial/layouts.md

 ### Creating an Application

-From now on we'll be using the layout
+We'll be using the layout [described in the introduction][introduction], so let's move the bulk of our view code into `views/layout.js` and rejig it a
-[described in the introduction][introduction], so let's move the bulk of our view code into `views/layout.js` and rejig it a little:
+little:

 ```js
 var Backbone = require('backbone');